gliboc/simeon/README.md

   ```

-This project is being written by Guillaume Duboc and Peio Borthelle.
+This project is being written by *Guillaume Duboc* and *Peio Borthelle*.

 The runtime environment used for development is Ocaml 4.06.